binslashseo/binslashseo/README.md

 # hi, I'm seo!
-🔨 i'm a tinkering enjoyer, messing around with old phones and computers since a very young age
+🔨 i'm a tinkering enjoyer, and i've been messing around with old phones and computers since a very young age

-💻 i write things that optimize my workflow
+💻 i write things that help me be productive
 ### projects i want ot take on:
 - a text editor written in c or python
 - a floating X11 window manager